EduTrack-QU/phase02/edutrack/README.md

 ## Setting Up GitHub OAuth

+**IMPORTANT: All GitHub users are now automatically granted ADMIN privileges.**

 1. Go to GitHub > Settings > Developer settings > OAuth Apps > New OAuth App
 2. Register a new application
    - Application name: EduTrack (or your preferred name)
    - Homepage URL: http://localhost:3000
    - Authorization callback URL: http://localhost:3000/api/auth/callback/github
 3. Copy the Client ID and Client Secret to your `.env.local` file

+For detailed setup instructions, see [GITHUB_OAUTH_SETUP.md](./GITHUB_OAUTH_SETUP.md)

+### GitHub Token Revocation

+When a user logs out, their GitHub OAuth token is automatically revoked and their account link is removed from the database.
+This ensures that when they click the GitHub login button again, they will be redirected to GitHub's login page to re-authenticate.

 ## Creating an Admin User